thenalab/thenacore/docs/src/developing/clients/jsonrpc-api.md

 - `accountIndex: <number>` - Index of the account in which the token balance is provided for.
 - `mint: <string>` - Pubkey of the token's mint.
 - `owner: <string | undefined>` - Pubkey of token balance's owner.
-- `programId: <string | undefined>` - Pubkey of the Token program that owns the account.
 - `uiTokenAmount: <object>` -
   - `amount: <string>` - Raw amount of tokens as a string, ignoring decimals.
   - `decimals: <number>` - Number of decimals configured for token's mint.